-You can buy your ESL textbooks and other supplies at the Bookstore.
-The Bookstore is in the Triton Student Center, in Brier Hall.
+You can buy your ESL textbooks and other supplies at the bookstore, located inside the Triton Student Center in Brier Hall.

 Many students use the bus.
 Community Transit is the bus service in our area.
-You can ride buses for a very low fee with your EdPass.
-(See also EdPass)
+You can ride buses for a low fee with your EdPass.
+(See also EdPass.)

 The Center for Families offers daycare for children ages 6 months to 5 years.

 Students in the Culinary Arts Program run the College Café in Brier Hall.
 Students design the meals, cook the food, and serve the meals.
 You can eat wonderful food for a low price.
 Check current menus and hours.

 Besides the Intensive ESL Computer lab, students can use computers in the library in Lynnwood Hall and in open computer labs on the first floor of Alderwood Hall.
 You can also get wireless access for your laptop in any Edmonds CC building, but you need to change your default password first.